josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 This allows distress to be externalised without naming its actual source.

-Importantly, this panic does not emerge from the most materially precarious groups alone.
+Importantly, this panic does not emerge exclusively from the most materially precarious groups.
-It is frequently articulated by professional and non-manual classes whose work is abstract, reputational, or status-mediated, and whose insecurity cannot be resolved through tangible competence or collective bargaining.
+It is often amplified within sectors of the professional and managerial classes whose work is abstract, reputational, or status-mediated, and whose insecurity cannot always be resolved through tangible competence or collective bargaining.

 Culture-war fixation functions here as a coping regime — one that converts economic anxiety into symbolic control.

-The target is interchangeable.
-The pressure is not.
+The target is not literally interchangeable, since different groups carry distinct histories, vulnerabilities, and policy realities.
+However, the underlying panic structure is sufficiently reusable that similar narrative frameworks can be repeatedly redeployed across different marginalised populations.

 ---